 Alternatively, find your local adviser below:

-From September 2022 construction apprenticeships in Wales will be different and employers in Wales will have an enhanced role in their delivery.
+From September 2022 some construction apprenticeships in Wales will be different and employers in Wales will have an enhanced role in their delivery.

 Employers will be encouraged to recruit apprentices directly from full-time provision and also take a greater role in signing off their competency at the end of their course.